Edmundtutu/airbnb-project/README.md

 ## How to Integrate with Laravel 12 + Inertia.js Backend

-This project is designed as a React PWA frontend, ready to connect to a Laravel backend using Inertia.js for a seamless full-stack SPA experience in the **short-term rental context**.
+This project is designed as a React PWA frontend for short-term rentals (Airbnb-style), ready to connect to a Laravel backend using Inertia.js for a seamless full-stack SPA experience.

 ### 1. **Set Up Laravel 12 Backend**